The information of high-dimensional time-bin encoded photons: Acknowledgements

 \section{Acknowledgements}

 We would like to thank Paul Kwiat, Bradley Christensen and Daniel Kumor for useful discussions.
 This research was supported by the DARPA InPho program through the US Army Research Office award W911NF-10-0395.
+DJG gratefully acknowledges the financial support of the Office of Naval Research MURI $\#$N00014-13-0627.